 - Kihei (Mostly condo rentals are here.)

-- Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui and a number of condominium/villa resorts.)
+- Wailea (This posh area includes a Fairmont, Four Seasons, Marriott, Grand Wailea, Andaz Maui that are all oceanfront.
+There are also a number of condominium/villa resorts.)

 Oahu – Basically the southern end of the island is the driest.